Main navigation

 NOMINEES MUST:

-• Have obtained a PhD or other appropriate terminal degree by the nomination deadline or later, from an accredited university before the start of postdoctoral training.
+• Have obtained a PhD or other appropriate terminal degree by the nomination deadline or later, from an accredited university before the start of postdoc training.

 • Complete an individual development plan (IDP).
 Suggested resources: STEM fields and/or Humanities and social science fields.
 Note, the IDP is necessary for the mentoring plan.